 Last Updated on November 17, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Being from New England, the legend of the Bayberry Candle is one of my favorite Christmas legends.
-I thought it was one that everyone knew until I met my husband who grew up in Texas.
+I thought the story was one that everyone knew until I met my husband who grew up in Texas.
 He had never heard of the legend of the bayberry candle.
 For those of you who may not be familiar with it, I want to share it with you now.
 It’s one of my favorite Christmas traditions.

 The Legend of the Bayberry Candle

 And, they would make the candles made from the tallow or animal fat from the animals that were slaughtered during the year.
 I cannot even imagine what a difficult chore this must have been.
 And, I’m glad I don’t need to do it today.

 Bayberry candle history

 As you can imagine, tallow can have quite an odor after it has sat around for several months.
 In richer families, the women would make their candles from beeswax or bayberry wax because the smell was much nicer than tallow.

 Where do bayberries come from?

 The wax would rise to the top of the water.
 You would skim the wax off the top once it cooled.
 It took about 15 pounds of bayberries to make a pound of wax.

 Bayberry candle meaning

-Folklore says that if you light a brand new bayberry candle on Christmas Eve you will have health, wealth and prosperity for the new year.
+Folklore says that if you light a brand new bayberry candle on Christmas Eve you will have health, wealth, and prosperity for the new year.
 You absolutely must burn it all the way down to the bottom.

 Why do you burn bayberry candles?

 Whether the folklore is true or not, I have no idea.
 But, I love the story behind this Christmas tradition.
 And, I hope you’ll share the legend of the bayberry candle with your family.

 What is bayberry oil used for?

 For those interested in essential oils, bayberry oil is a by-product of boiling down the berries.
 Historically, you would use bayberry oil as a gargle for sore throats.

 Why burn bayberry candles on Christmas Eve?

 If you want to start a new Christmas tradition in your home, lighting a bayberry candle for health, wealth, and prosperity is a simple tradition that can be easily added to your holiday.

 Why not learn more about Christmas traditions in colonial times in this article.
 Then, you can add a few traditions to your Christmas.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.